Becoming a dad for the first time is pretty scary.

 Side note: I’m sure my wife is reading this right now, wondering why I haven’t yet taken out the trash or put the dishes away.
 I’ll get to it soon, I promise.

-#3 Take a break with your spouse as soon as possible (when the baby is ready to be left with a family member / babysitter).
+First Time Dad Tips #3: Take a break with your spouse as soon as possible (when the baby is ready to be left with a family member / babysitter).

 Ever since the conception of your child, things in your life probably haven’t been the same.